Why is the ice melting so fast? – DW – 05/10/2023

 The world's mountain glaciers, which number roughly 200,000, are melting much faster than they can accumulate these days.
 This poses a major problem because, although they cover less than 0.5% of the Earth's surface, these "water towers" provide fresh water to about a quarter of the world's population.

 Glaciers also feed the rivers that irrigate the crops which hundreds of millions of people across Asia, South America and Europe depend on for their survival.
-So without them, many people will suffer from both thirst and hunger.
+Without them, many people may suffer from both thirst and hunger.

 Scientists say this water tower retreat puts almost 2 billion people at risk of water scarcity.